-Rotterdam has world class museums, a busy port with a fascinating history, and it’s a vibrant, lively place.
-So don’t overlook The Netherland’s second largest city just because it was totally flattened during WWII.
+Rotterdam has world class museums, a busy port with a fascinating history and is a vibrant, lively place.
+So don’t overlook The Netherland’s second largest city just because it was almost totally flattened during WWII.
 In the absence of medieval charm, here you’ll find a constantly changing and regenerating skyline and a progressive approach to architecture and civic decoration.
 Which really adds to this city’s youthful, exuberant feel.

-- Near the top of Rotterdam’s list of world class museums is the Museum Boijmans van Beuningen which has a superb collection of both Dutch and European old masters, as well as impressive works from all eras, including many Monets, and several works by each of Gauguin, Van Gogh, Degas, Magritte, Man Ray, Marcel Duchamp and Salvador Dali.
+- Near the top of Rotterdam’s list of world class museums is the Museum Boijmans van Beuningen which has a superb collection of both Dutch and European old masters.
+Impressive works from all eras, including many Monets several works each by Gauguin, Van Gogh, Degas, Magritte, Man Ray, Marcel Duchamp and Salvador Dali.

-If you’re interested in more historic sights visit the beautiful recreated Dutch wilderness of Tuin Schoonoord park and Kinderdijk, with its 19 World Heritage Listed windmills standing on their reclaimed land.
+- If you’re interested in more historic sights visit the beautiful recreated Dutch wilderness of Tuin Schoonoord park and Kinderdijk, with its 19 World Heritage Listed windmills standing on their reclaimed land.

 Our pick of the best places to stay in Rotterdam are all ideally located right in the centre of town, so perfect for a short city break.